OISF/suricata/doc/userguide/upgrade.rst

   been added, ``v2-block-size`` which can be used to tune this value for TPACKET_V2.
 Due to the increased block size, memory usage has been increased, but should not be an issue in most cases.
+- Datasets now have a default max limit for hashsize of 65536.
+This is configurable via the ``datasets.limits`` options.

 Removals
 ~~~~~~~~